Reviewed by Tomas Kalkys. President.

 Hurricane season is upon us, and you’ll want your home to be able to withstand harsh winds and pouring rain.
 If you live in Pennsylvania, then you know how strong these storms can get, and you probably won’t object that it’s critical to have a sound and durable roof to provide protection for you, your family, and your home’s possessions.
-Fortunately, there are roofs out there designed for strong winds, and our team at Legacy Service can install, maintain, or repair them.
+Fortunately, there are roofs out there designed for strong winds, and our team at Legacy Service can install and replace them.
 Read on to find out which roofing material and roof design is best for hurricanes:

 All of the materials that we’ve listed below are good enough to cover your roof, but which type of roof material is best for hurricanes?
 Check out the pros and cons, and see which one we’ve determined to be the winner:

 Asphalt shingles are one of the most popular types of roofing material in Pennsylvania because they’re usually the most affordable.
 However, since they are the least expensive, they may be less likely to withstand the harsh weather caused by hurricanes.
 Most three-tab shingles are rated for wind speeds up to 60-70 mph, which is just the average speed of most tropical storms.
 Since they’re lightweight, they are affordable and easy to work with, but they’re also typically more susceptible to blow-offs.
 However, architectural and dimensional shingles are heavier and typically rated for up to 110 mph winds, which means that they’re a bit more durable during a hurricane.
 Let us help you choose the best shingles for high winds at Legacy Service.